 Delivering content is not enough.
 Organizations want to understand how users interact with it.
 This key to creating compelling, actionable training.
 Analytics of detailed user interaction will reveal this type of information and will serve as guide to the learning organization.
 Additionally, organizations can take advantage of standards such as SCORM and xAPI to feed data analysis and integration with other systems.

-Xyleme offers a content platform and content strategy consulting that can support building your learning ecosystem, and has been used by companies like Dell, Summit Learning and Technology, T-Mobile and others to successfully meet the needs of their modern learners.
-Now is the time to begin planning your learning ecosystem for next year.
+Xyleme offers a content platform and content strategy consulting that can support building your global learning management system, and has been used by companies like Dell, Summit Learning and Technology, T-Mobile and others to successfully meet the needs of their modern learners.
+Now is the time to begin planning your digital learning ecosystem for next year.